I am a published author and poet with a PhD in Adult Education and expertise in music therapy. You can read samples of my writing here.

 I provide substantive, developmental, stylistic, and copy editing, specializing in scholarly, academic, professional, corporate, memoir, and plain language genres.
 I record professional in-person, third-party meeting minutes.
 I outsource transcription of recorded meetings, as well as academic and journalism research.
 I also review for several publications.
 I am therefore uniquely positioned to mentor new writers through the submission, review, and re-writing process.

 Literary authors and poets may be interested to know I offer innovative ways to enhance creativity using music-evoked imagery.
-Learn more about music-evoked-imagery for writers and artists.
+Read about Music-Evoked Imagery for writers and artists.

 I provide instructional best practice guidelines for the Seminars Committee of the Editors’ Association of Canada (Toronto Branch).
+Currently I contribute to revising the ethical guidelines for editing student work.
 You can access my EAC editing profile here.

 Member, EDITORS CANADA